-'''

-"output_phase_angle", ST_FLAG_RW, voltronic_e_phase, "QPD\r", "", 9, '(', "", 5, 7,

-"%03.0f",

-QX_FLAG_SEMI_STATIC | QX_FLAG_ENUM | QX_FLAG_NONUT, NULL, NULL, voltronic_phase },

-output_phase_angle

-info_type

-This information will be used to print the value we got back from the UPS in the logs.

-info_flags

-ST_FLAG_RW

-This could also be 0 (it's not really used by the driver), but it's set to ST FLAG RW for cohesion

-with other rw vars - also, if ever a NUT variable would become available for this item, it'll be easier

-to change this item and its QX_FLAG_SETVAR counterpart to use it.

-info_rw

-voltronic_e_phase

-Enumerated list of available value (here: 000, 120, 240 and 360).
-Since QX FLAG NONUT is set

-the driver will print those values to the logs, plus you could use it in the preprocess function to

-check the value we got back from the UPS (as done here).

-command

-QPD\r

-Filled at runtime

-answer

-9

-answer_len

-leading

-value

-Filled at runtime

-5 \rightarrow the index at which the info (i.e. value) starts

-from

-t.o

-7 \rightarrow the index at which the info (i.e. value) ends

-dfl

-%03.0f

-If there's no preprocess function, the format is used to print the value to the logs.
-Here instead

-it's used by the preprocess function.

-QX_FLAG_SEMI_STATIC \rightarrow this item changes - and will therefore be updated - only when we

-qxflags

-send a command/setvar to the UPS

-QX FLAG ENUM \rightarrow this r/w variable is of the enumerated type and the enumerated values are listed

-in the info_rw structure (i.e. voltronic_e_phase).

-QX_FLAG_NONUT \rightarrow this item doesn't have yet a NUT variable

-preprocess_comNULL

-preprocess_ansNUL

-preprocess

-voltronic_phase

-This function will be called after the command has been sent to the UPS so that we can parse the

-'''

-value we got back and check it.
-Here it's used also to store a var that will then be used to check the value in setvar's preprocess function.
+value Filled at runtime from $5 \rightarrow$ the index at which the info (i.e. value) starts to $7 \rightarrow$ the index at which the info (i.e. value) ends dfl %03.0f If there's no preprocess function, the format is used to print the value to the logs.
+Here instead it's used by the preprocess function. qxflags QX_FLAG_SEMI_STATIC $\rightarrow$ this item changes - and will therefore be updated - only when we send a command/setvar to the UPS $QX_FLAG_ENUM \rightarrow this r/w$ variable is of the enumerated type and the enumerated values are listed in the info_rw structure (i.e. voltronic_e_phase).
+QX_FLAG_NONUT $\rightarrow$ this item doesn't have yet a NUT variable preprocess_comMUAD preprocess_ansNUL preprocess voltronic_phase This function will be called after the command has been sent to the UPS so that we can parse the value we got back and check it.
+Here it's used also to store a var that will then be used to check the

-If you need also to change some values in the UPS you can add a ups.conf var/flag in the subdriver's own makevartable and then process it adding to its qxflags both QX\FLAG\NONUT and QX\FLAG\SETVAR: this item will be processed only once in QX\WALKMODE\INIT.
+If you need also to change some values in the UPS you can add a ups.conf var/flag in the subdriver's own makevartable and then process it adding to its qxflags both QX\FLAG\NONUT and QX\FLAG\SETVAR: this item will be processed only value in setvar's preprocess function.